-Earthy flavors of adzuki bean with vibrant lime and basil make this the zestiest bean salad I’ve ever tasted.
-Try it at room temperature or slightly warm, which heightens the flavors.
-Adzuki beans are valued in Chinese medicine for a rich earthy flavor, detoxifying the blood, clearing congestion, and aiding in weight loss.
-Their high iron content enriches the blood and prevents anemia.
+The earthy flavor of adzuki bean with vibrant lime and basil make this a zesty bean salad, delicious at room temperature or slightly warm.
+Adzuki beans are valued in Chinese medicine for a rich earthy flavor, detoxifying the blood, clearing congestion, and aiding in weight control, Their high iron content enriches the blood and prevents anemia.
 Soak adzuki beans 8 – 12 hours before cooking; or you can go all the way and sprout them, for even more nutritional value and digestibility.
 Winter squash is a primary source of alpha-carotene and beta-carotene, which your body can convert into vitamin A for healthy skin, bones, vision, and a strong immune system.
 Flaxseed oil adds tasty Omega-3 nutrition that many of us are lacking.
 I use liquid coconut aminos as a gluten-free, non-soy alternative to soy sauce.
 Look for sugar-free, non-GMO bacon, however this salad tastes every bit as fantastic without it, so bacon is optional.
 This recipe has many healthy qualities: gluten-free, grain-free, GMO-free, and hypo-allergenic.
 However it is not Paleo, since beans are not part of the ancestral diet.
 You can store it in the refrigerator for up to a week, but I guarantee it will be gone well before that.
 I created the recipe for my Qigong class as an example of healthy food for the season, and they devoured it completely.
 Serves 6 – 8 people.

 - 1 cup dry adzuki beans

 - 1 small squash in cubes (such as butternut, acorn, kabuki, etc.) Pre-cubed squash works fine.
 You can also use pumpkin, sweet potato, or yam.

 - 3 green onions, sliced thin